telerik/ajax-docs/controls/grid/how-to/Common/binary-images-and-upload-in-grid.md

 ---
 title: Binary Images and Upload in Grid
-page_title: Binary Images and Upload in Grid | RadGrid for ASP.NET AJAX Documentation
+page_title: Binary Images and Upload in Grid - RadGrid
-description: Binary Images and Upload in Grid
+description: Check our Web Forms article about Binary Images and Upload in Grid.
 slug: grid/how-to/common/binary-images-and-upload-in-grid
 tags: binary,images,and,upload,in,grid
 published: True